bradystroud/bradystroud/README.md

  * Angular
  * C

-This November, after I graduate high school, I'm starting an internship as a software developer at SSW Brisbane where I will learn more about the industry, gain experience working as part of a team, and refine my development skills.
+This November, after I graduate high school, I'm starting an internship as a software developer with SSW Brisbane, where I will learn more about the industry, gain experience working as part of a team, and refine my development skills.
 After completing the three-month internship, I hope to find an entry-level job in Mobile App Development.

 ![Bradys's github stats](https://github-readme-stats.vercel.app/api?username=bradystroud)